Nstamour-art/XogotDocs/Documentation.docc/Manual/rendering/multiple_resolutions.md

 most flexible way to deal with the problem, it can be a lot of work, code and guessing, so Godot provides a set of parameters in the project settings to handle multiple resolutions.

+> Tip:
+>
+> To render 3D at a lower resolution than 2D elements (without needing
+> separate viewports), you can use Godot's
+> <doc:resolution_scaling> support.
+This is a good way
+> to improve performance significantly in GPU-bottlenecked scenarios.
+> This works with any stretch mode and stretch aspect combination.
+>

 ## Stretch settings